Joseph Balabanov: Episcopal ministry in the city of Kurgan

-In May 2015, Joseph was appointed the ruling Bishop of the diocese of Kurgan with the title "Kurgan and Belozersky" and the head of the Kurgan metropolis; and was elevated to the rank of metropolitan bishop at the Cathedral of Christ the Savior in Moscow.
+On 5 May 2015, Joseph was appointed the ruling Bishop of the Diocese of Kurgan with the title "of Kurgan and Belozerskoye" and the head of the Metropolis of Kurgan.
+On 24 May 2015 he was elevated to the rank of metropolitan bishop at the Cathedral of Christ the Savior in Moscow.

+On 30 August 2019, by the decision of the Holy Synod, he was appointed Metropolitan of Simbirsk and Novospasskoye, head of the Metropolis of Simbirsk.

+On 25 August 2020, by the decision of the Holy Synod, he was appointed Metropolitan of Ulan-Ude and Buryatiya, head of the Metropolis of Buryatiya.